EvoluzTampere/Fuzzy-String-Matching/README.md

 behind actions and by this enable combining task-based approach into tool development and evaluation.
 # Third paragraph: keeping track: goals of the project vs the code
+Because the project is trying to provides information retrieval tools for historians.
+The codes are used for designing of the analytic data flow, from data clearning to NLP data analysis.
+The data we are dealing with are Finnish historial OCRed letters, it can also be expanded to traditional letters, emails, English and other languages.

 # ABOUT (briefly describe of the .py for which purposes, description of the resources).
 This repository contains the code to collect .